nxskok/pasias/docs/10-analysis-of-variance.md

 observed at different times of the year (in February, May, August and November).
 We will assume that these were different deer observed in the different months.
-(If the same animals had been observed at different times, we would have been in the domain of ``repeated measures'', which would require a different analysis, beyond the scope of this course.)
+(If the same animals had been observed at different times, we would have been in the domain of "repeated measures", which would require a different analysis, beyond the scope of this course.)